mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Imagine that Facebook acquires your tech startup, netting you enough money to build your own beach house.
 You commission an-up-and-coming architect named Peter Keating.
 He's famous for his skyscrapers but has brilliant plans for your beach house.

-Months later, you arrive at your finished beach house to find that the walls are made of three-foot-thick concrete.
+Months later, you arrive at your finished beach house to find that the walls are made of concrete and steel three feet thick.
 Your foyer is a reception desk backed by a bank of elevators to ferry people among the house's three stories.
-You take the elevator upstairs and discover that your master bedroom and three guest bedrooms are just four adjoining cubicles.
+The master bedroom and three guest bedrooms are just four adjoining cubicles.

 What happened?
 Your architect robotically applied all of his usual office building elements to your vacation home.
 Now, your "beach house" is just a skyscraper at the beach.